 Levels

-The system feature replaced the idea of levels in older versions of Pluckeye (v0.99.11 and older).
-Having Pluckeye installed as a program on your device (not just a browser extension) with system off is equivalent to level 1, and having system on is equivalent to level 2.
+The system feature replaced the idea of levels in older versions of Plucky (v0.99.11 and older).
+Having Plucky installed as a program on your device (not just a browser extension) with system off is equivalent to level 1, and having system on is equivalent to level 2.

 Last updated: 2022-06-29